AlternativeFFFF/Alt-F4/submissions/mod-spotlight-villfuk02-randomizer/mod-spotlight-villfuk02-randomizer.md

 ![Sapphire loop](sapphire-loop.jpg)

 The way I resolved this issue is that when a loop is detected, it gets cut open in one point and then the recipes are merged into one.
-The new recipe is then used instead of the one it ended with.
+The new recipe is then used for the calculation instead of the one the straightened loop ended with.

 ![Sapphire unlooped](sapphire-unlooped.jpg)